 In the last blog I discussed creating the discourse of a subject.
 This is based upon infusing the discourse of the everyday with “powerful” concepts in order to construct pedagogic discourse.
 Story boarding is a teaching approach I use a lot particularly if the concepts are abstract and relatively complex.
 Constructivism seems to be constantly under fire.
 I… Continue reading On “powerful” progressive teaching: using ed-tech and storyboarding to secure key concepts

-Recently I was talking to a group of friends, not high achievers in the conventional sense but well educated.
-Okay they were teachers.
-Somehow the conversation got around to the most pointless things we had ever learned at school.
-Universally it was Math at secondary school.
-We could all remember the words: sin, cosine and… Continue reading On “powerful”progressive teaching: creating the discourse of the subject
+Recently I was talking to a group of friends, not high achievers, in the conventional sense, but well educated.
+Okay, they were teachers.
+Somehow the conversation got around to the most pointless things we learned at school.
+Universally it was mathematics at secondary school.
+We could all remember the words: sin, cosine and the quadratic…… Continue reading On “powerful”progressive teaching: creating the discourse of the subject

 A year ago Nicky Morgan promised to reduce teacher workloads I thought it would be interesting to track the progress of “the promise”.
 Related blogs 1.
 Bureaucracy is sucking the life out of teaching 2.
 Nicky Morgan and educational bureaucracy: in politics ideology trumps practical solutions 3.
 Should-we-learn-to-love-our-shackles?
 Any other blogs would be great Scroll to… Continue reading On Nicky Morgan’s workload promise: how much progress has been made in a year?